OdabasiMehmet/Medium/Prometheus/installing-prometheus.md

+# Prometheus

+Prometheus is an open source monitoring tool that collects numeric metrics and saves them as time series data in order to monitor your infrastructure.
+In this tutorial, I will guide you through installing Prometheus on an Ubuntu instance created by Google Cloud.
+You can use any virtual machine to follow along.

 # Installing Prometheus

-Prometheus .......

-In this tutorial, I will guide you through installing Prometheus on an Ubuntu instance created through Google Cloud.

 1. Go to https://prometheus.io/download/ to obtain the download link for Prometheus